jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 ---
 layout: post
-title: "HTML has come a long way since 1997."
+title: "HTML has come a long way since 1997"
 date: 2025-11-08
-tags: [technology, html, web-development, personal-story]
-excerpt: "A personal reflection on the evolution of HTML from my first website in 1997 to the modern web development landscape powered by HTML5 and CSS3."
+author: Jason Kronemeyer
+categories: [Technology, Web Development, Personal Story]
+tags: [HTML, Web Development, Personal Story, Technology]
+excerpt: "From a Hawaii Air Force dorm room and a fantasy football website on aloha.net to semantic HTML5, CSS Grid, and the modern web—how curiosity and experimentation taught me I could learn anything."
 ---

-It's hard to believe that nearly three decades have passed since I first experimented with HTML.
-Back in 1997, I was serving in the Air Force, stationed in a facility analyzing signals and reporting intelligence from under a pineapple field.
-It was a unique time and place—both literally underground and at the dawn of the web revolution.

-## From Dormitory Dreams to Fantasy Football

-During my free time in the dormitory, I discovered something that would captivate me for years to come: HTML.
-Armed with a text editor and a basic understanding of tags, I began experimenting with this new language that promised to connect people across the world.
+As I sit here writing in a modern editor—syntax highlighting, auto-completion, and collaboration baked in—I keep thinking about 1997.

+I was in the U.S. Air Force then, working as a Signals Intelligence Analyst in Hawaii.
+My shifts were spent analyzing signals and reporting intelligence from a facility tucked beneath a pineapple field—a surreal detail that still sounds like fiction.
+But when my shift ended and I walked back to the dorm, I entered a different kind of intelligence work: learning the early web when the *semantic web* (and even semantic HTML) was still in its infancy.

+The breakthrough wasn’t a specific tutorial.
+It was a pattern: the World Wide Web + curiosity + experimentation meant I could teach myself almost anything I was willing to wrestle with.

+### Curiosity and Experimentation (the real stack)

+Curiosity fueled every late-night tweak and every broken layout I had to fix.
+Experimentation was the method: view source, change a tag, refresh, repeat.
+I kept notes on what worked, what didn’t, and why—small iterations that built confidence and momentum.

+To anyone learning today:
+- Ask “what if?” and try it immediately.
+- Break things on purpose to see how they fail.
+- Keep a changelog of experiments and outcomes.
+- Rebuild the same component three ways to compare approaches.
+- Share drafts early; feedback is a force multiplier.

+Curiosity sets direction.
+Experimentation delivers progress.

+## Discovery in the Dorm

+During my free time, I began experimenting with HTML.
+The internet was still relatively new to most people, and the idea that I could create my own corner of this digital frontier was exhilarating.
+Armed with nothing more than a text editor and a dial-up connection, I started teaching myself the basics: `<html>`, `<head>`, `<body>`, `<table>` (oh, so many tables for layout), and the ever-temperamental `<font>` tag.

 My first real project?
-A website to run a fantasy football league.

-That website, hosted on aloha.net with the username "Kroney3268," was a labor of love.
-Tables within tables for layout, `<font>` tags everywhere, and spacer GIFs to control spacing—these were the tools of the trade.
-There was no CSS to speak of, no JavaScript frameworks, just pure HTML markup and a lot of trial and error.
-But it worked, and more importantly, it sparked a passion for web development that has stayed with me ever since.
+A website to run a fantasy football league—long before ESPN Fantasy Sports or Yahoo! made that kind of thing turnkey.
+I wanted a central place where league members could check scores, view rosters, and talk some trash.
+So I built it.

+I hosted it on aloha.net under the username “Kroney3268”—a digital address that felt like home in more ways than one.
+The site was nothing fancy by today’s standards: static HTML pages, maybe a GIF or two (likely animated, because that was the style), and basic forms for interaction.
+But to me and my league members, it was revolutionary.
+We had our own little slice of the internet.

 ## The Web in 1997: A Different Era